Note: As a subsidiary of

 Gain awareness of social justice through the lens of Te Tiriti o Waitangi, and international, customary, and New Zealand legal frameworks.

-Applied Communication 1 (15 Credits, 25 hours work experiences)
+Applied Communication 1 (15 Credits, 25 hours work experience)

 Develop the skills to communicate in an effective, safe and professional way within collaborative relationships in the context of social services in Aotearoa New Zealand.